harshitharadha/Finance_Tracker/README.md

 # README

-This is the finance tracker app from the Complete Ruby on Rails Development
+This is the finance tracker app from the Complete Ruby on Rails Development. @HARSHITHA@